.

 Blog

 Many American families have at least one car they use daily for transportation.
-To such Americans, using public transportation is minimal or nonexistent.
-Japanese people, in contrast, rely on the complex and accurate public transportation systems in their cities in order to reach schools, jobs, and other places.
-Even though many Japanese people do not have cars, Americans associate cars with the freedom to go where they want when they want.
-Public transportation allows the Japanese people to maintain the same level of freedom
+For such Americans, using public transportation is minimal or nonexistent.
+In contrast, Japanese people rely on the complex and accurate public transportation systems in their cities to reach schools, jobs, and other places.
+Even though many Japanese people do not own cars, Americans associate cars with the freedom to go where they want, whenever they want.
+Public transportation allows the Japanese to maintain the same level of freedom without needing a personal vehicle.

 Americans cannot drive in Japan with only a United States license and instead must go through the process of obtaining an International Driving Permit.
-If you will be living in a rural area in Japan or driving in Japan for other reasons, you must obtain your driver’s license in America.
-Later on, you will be required to take both a written test and driving test after arriving in Japan.
+If you plan to live in a rural area in Japan or need to drive for other reasons, you will have to secure your driver’s license in America first.
+After arriving in Japan, you’ll be required to take both a written and a driving test.
 Since the Japanese drive on the left side of the road, additional practice may be necessary.
-Consider attending a Japanese driving school.
-Japanese drivers can obtain their license by graduating from driving school and then passing two tests from a license center.
-The process of gaining permission to drive in Japan can be quite lengthy, which may explain why so many Japanese and non-Japanese alike rely on public transportation.
+Attending a Japanese driving school is advisable for a smoother transition.

 Nisar_Nikzad